 “[…] literacy is the ability to identify, understand, interpret, create, communicate and compute, using printed and written materials associated with varying contexts.
 Literacy learning is a continuum, enabling individuals to achieve their goals, develop their knowledge and potential and participate fully in the community and wider society.”
-(UNESCO, 2005: 21).
+(UNESCO, 2003: 21 i)

 In other words, literacy development depends on continuity.
 In language learning education, the goal of continuity is cumulative language development throughout the biography so that gains are not diminished or lost by change of institutions or responsible actors.
-There are three important types of continuity:
+There are three important types of continuity (see Herzog, Le Pichon and Siarova (2017) i):

 - biographical continuity, deals with the collaboration between educational institutions, but also the different educational environments, formal and informal, wherein children participate, such as youth associations, family life and social structures;